 Class 08 Emergency procedures for pets.
 Exhibitor will research what are simple first aid procedures that can be done for their animal at home and what requires a vet visit.
+Peesible topics also include successful and what requires a vet visit.
 Possible topics also include evacuation procedures for pets, pet first aid kits, etc.